 Jumping the Broom

-A Rose is presented to the mothers of the couple as a symbol of all of their love given over the years, however this can be adapted to giving flowers to any significant family member or turned on its head, all the congregants can bring a family to the ceremony space and they all get passed to the end of the aisle as the wedding party walk the aisle to make a beautiful bouquet.
+A Rose is presented to the mothers of the couple as a symbol of all of their love given over the years, however this can be adapted to giving flowers to any significant family member or turned on its head, all the guests can bring a flower to the ceremony to be used to make a beautiful bouquet or button holes for the wedding party.

 Food and Drink Ceremonies